-I ordered a test from Washington-based Food Safe.
+Since most over-the-counter food sensitivity tests are IgG, as opposed to MRT, I decided to order an IgG test from Washington-based Food Safe.
 When it arrived, I pricked my finger, smeared blood across five spots on a single piece of paper, and returned the blood-stained cards via overnight mail to Food Safe.
 Two weeks later, a packet of results arrived: apparently, I’m sensitive to dairy and eggs, two things I eat daily.
 Interestingly, it indicated that I had no reaction to peanuts or oysters, which I’ve had actual allergic responses to in the past.

 Patenaude had warned me that dairy is an incredibly common food sensitivy, and that eliminating it often does wonders for her clients.
 While I was bummed to ditch my daily yogurt and half-and-half, I was hopeful that maybe I’d found my trigger.